Max Allan Collins: Movies and music

 In addition to his work as a writer, Collins has written and directed four movies: Mommy, Mommy 2: Mommy's Day, Real Time: Siege at Lucas Street Market, and Eliot Ness: An Untouchable Life (based on his Edgar Award–nominated play).
 All four were produced independently on location in Collins' hometown of Muscatine, Iowa.
 The first three are available on DVD—separately or in the Black Box set—from Troma Team Video, and the Ness film is distributed by VCI Entertainment.
 The DVD release of Real Time: Siege at Lucas Street Market being notable for being one of the first films to take advantage of the multi-angle feature on DVD players, thus giving viewers the opportunity to watch the story unfold from different viewpoints.

-Collins has written and performed music with his rock band, Crusin'.
+Collins has written and performed music with his rock band, Cruisin'.

 Political views

 Collins is a Democrat, describing his political views thus: "I think of myself as slightly left of center, but my father thought of himself as slightly right of center, when he was slightly right of Genghis Khan.
 So who knows?
-I do know that I veer left when the right is getting out of hand, which they frequently do."
+I do know that I veer left when the right is getting out of hand..."